 Audit interns examine a variety of financial areas in state government.
 Typical duties require an intern to:

-Up to four (4) internships may be filled.
+Applications received from this posting may be used to fill summer 2022 and fall 2022 semester internships.
 Internships generally require one to work up to 40 hours per week; schedules are flexible and based on both the needs of OLA and the needs of the intern.
-Summer internships will begin May 26, 2020, and run through August 14, 2020.
 Audit interns are paid $17 per hour.

 To be considered, a candidate must: